AICP Code of Ethics and Professional Conduct

 - People with uncertain immigration status

 - Senior citizens

-Inclusion "demonstrates an environment in which all individuals are treated fairly and respectfully; are valued for their distinctive skills, experiences, and perspectives; have equal access to resources and opportunities; and can contribute fully to the organization's success."
+An environment in which all individuals are treated fairly and respectfully; are valued for their distinctive skills, experiences, and perspectives; have equal access to resources and opportunities; and can contribute fully.

-A real and immediate physical injury or a resulting adverse physical condition of a substantial nature to one or more persons.
+A real, immediate, and substantial physical injury or a resulting adverse physical condition.

 Source: Lawinsider.com https://www.lawinsider.com/dictionary/substantial-injury